Kaiser-Yang/matrix-calculation-accelerator/doc/en/developer/projectBuild.md

 exceed the number of your `cpu` cores or `cpu` super-threads).
 If there is no any error, your code can be compiled successfully.

-If you want the build process same with `git actions`, you need make sure `clang-tidy` is available on your computer.
+If you want the build process same with `git action`s, you need make sure `clang-tidy` is available on your computer.
 If you use `UNIX-like` system, you can use `sudo apt-get install clang-tidy` to install `clang-tidy`.
-If you don't install `clang-tidy` the codes you write may be compiled successfully locally, but may not pass the `git actions`.
+If you don't install `clang-tidy` the code you write may be compiled successfully locally, but may not pass the `git action`s.

 # All the options for cmake
 |                                      |   |